-For more information, please call 304.526.2316
+For more information, please call 304.399.1652

-This position is a one-year, structured post-graduate education and training program.
+This position is a one-year long, structured post-graduate education and training program.
 The residency position provides advanced knowledge and skills regarding drug therapy and pharmacy services in a hospital setting.
 The pharmacy resident is a pharmacist in training who provides comprehensive pharmaceutical care through integrated drug distribution, clinical services and teaching.

 The major job responsibilities of this position include clinical interventions, leadership, drug distribution and providing educational services.
 The following activities are components of the position to assist in meeting the major job responsibilities: